ar5had/ES6-notes/README.md

 * if in a subclass, there is no constructor then `super` will be called automatically
 * class dont hoist so `runtime error` will be thrown to make an obj of class before defining it
 * new class syntx is just syntactical sugar.
+* prototype methods inside class will not be added to prototype

 ``` js
   class Dog {